metal-stack/mini-lab/README.md

 # containerlab will ask you for root permissions (https://github.com/srl-labs/containerlab/issues/669)
 ```

-After the deployment and waiting for a short amoung of time, two machines in status `PXE booting` become visible through `metalctl machine ls`:
+After the deployment and waiting for a short amount of time, two machines in status `PXE booting` become visible through `metalctl machine ls`:

 ```bash
 docker-compose run metalctl machine ls